cosimo/rFactor2-DeltaBest/README.txt

 The idea is that you are shown in realtime the difference (split) between the current lap and your best lap of the current session.

+== Changelog ==

+2015/10/23 - v19/Nords

+    Plugin will now work after a race restart.
+    Possibly also when doing driver swaps, but I haven't been able to fully test that case yet.

+2015/08/19 - v18/Targa
+2015/08/02 - v17/Indy (never released publicly)

+    Best laps now persist to disk, so when you start a new session but you already had a best lap, this is automatically restored from disk, and you can get the delta best timing straight away from the first lap.

+    The Delta Best lap files will be saved in the rFactor2 user folder into the "rFactor2\Userdata\player\Settings\DeltaBest" path.
+    If that path doesn't exist, it will be created.

 == Installation ==

-Copy the content of the zip file (all files, maybe except the README.txt) into your rFactor 2 plugins folder, most likely a directory like this:
+Copy the content of the zip file (all files, maybe except the README.txt) into your rFactor2 plugins folder, most likely a directory like this:

-  "C:\Program files (x86)\rFactor2\Plugins"

-or:

   "C:\Program files (x86)\rFactor2\Bin32\Plugins"
   "C:\Program files (x86)\rFactor2\Bin64\Plugins"

+or:

+  "C:\Program files (x86)\rFactor2\Plugins"

-if your build of rFactor 2 is version >= 798.
+if your build of rFactor 2 is version < 798.

 You can omit this README.txt.